insideout/ai/_posts/_archive/2020-01-27-the-rise-of-smart-camera-networks-and-why-we-should-ban-them.md

 ---
 category: news
 title: "The Rise of Smart Camera Networks, and Why We Should Ban Them"
-excerpt: "Behavior recognition includes video analytics capabilities like fight detection, emotion recognition, fall detection, loitering, dog walking, jaywalking, toll fare evasion, and even lie detection.
-Object recognition can recognize faces, animals, cars, weapons, fires, and other things, as well as human characteristics like gender, age ..."
+excerpt: "Object recognition can recognize faces, animals, cars, weapons, fires, and other things, as well as human characteristics like gender, age, and hair color.
+Anomalous or unusual behavior detection ..."
-publishedDateTime: 2020-01-27T18:05:00Z
+publishedDateTime: 2020-01-27T18:03:00Z
 webUrl: "https://theintercept.com/2020/01/27/surveillance-cctv-smart-camera-networks/"
 type: article
 quality: 24